skykhs3/skykhs3.github.io/_posts/2025-05-12-ssh-keygen.md

 ---

+> **Your private key should not be exposed to others!!!**
+>
 > Keys may be created under the folder you designated
 > ![I deleted these keys before posting](/assets/img/posts/2025-05-12-ssh-keygen/pri-pub.webp)
 > (`your_key_name`: private key, `your_key_name.pub`: public key.)
 >
-> **Your private key should not be exposed!!!** These keys are only used for demonstration purposes and have been deleted.
+>  These keys are only used for demonstration purposes and have been deleted.
 {:.prompt-danger}

 > [Public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography){:target="_blank"}